The Different Phases of Orthodontic Treatment

 Phase 3 – monitoring and control

-The third phase is as crucial as the other two phases, although most patients don’t treat it as such.
+The third phase of your orthodontic treatment is as crucial as the other two phases, although most patients don’t treat it as such.
 While it’s true that the most challenging stages of the treatment are over, you must still visit your orthodontist for quality control.
 The team will create a custom plan you must follow to ensure that whatever procedure they did, does not fail.
 Think of it like a monitoring phase to check and ensure stabilization.

 An orthodontic treatment is highly predictable.
 However, its success depends equally on the orthodontist and patient.
 Therefore, you must use the best of the best providers.
 At Sbenati dentistry, we operate one of the largest dental clinics in London, Ontario.
 Our team of qualified staff will be glad to help you on your journey with the best possible care and offer you your smile back.